w5xd/piper_http_server/wsl_deployment/00_ReadMe.txt

 (c) 2025 by Wayne E. Wright, W5XD.
-WriteLog Contesting Software, LLC This software is licensed under the GPL
+WriteLog Contesting Software, LLC This software is licensed under the GPL.
+See https://github.com/w5xd/piper_http_server VERSION 1.0

 The files in this archive invoke WSL (windows subsystem for linux) to (first) create a wsl "distribution" named u_piper2. (wsl --distribution u_piper2)  Below, it is used for